 In golf, whether it is a full shot or a putt, everything about its flight (excluding outside forces like wind) is decided at IMPACT.
 It is the most important position in determining direction of a golf shot or putt.
-To start your ball on the line of putt, clubface angle at IMPACT is the MOST important position.
+To start your ball on the line of putt, the face angle at IMPACT is crucial.

-In putting, since the ball rolls on the ground versus flying through the air, clubface angle at impact becomes even more of a determining factor for direction.
-Contrary to belief, a poor putter path of a stroke (outside to inside or inside to outside) causing a bit of sidespin will have little to do with direction and does not cause putts to continue to curve offline.
-The green takes any sidespin off the ball due to friction of the grass on the ball.
-In other words, the ball starts rolling end over end on its own rather quickly so the path of the putter is far less a factor than the face angle at impact!
+Contrary to belief, a poor putter path of a stroke (outside to inside or inside to outside) causing a bit of sidespin will have little to no affect on direction and does not cause putts to continue to curve offline.
+The green surface takes away any sidespin on the ball due to friction.
+In other words, the ball starts rolling end over end on its own rather quickly so the path of the putter is very slight compared to the face angle at impact!

 The greatest putters in the world are making a very high percentage of putts from 8 feet and closer.
 At roughly a distance of 8 feet, PGA Tour Professionals hole 50% of their putts.
 These “makeable” range putts require the putter face angle at impact to be square to the line of putt.
 While distance control is extremely important for the ability to lag putts close and ensure a two-putt, directional control becomes paramount for the one-putt!
 If you want to make more putts you must control your aim and direction in that “one-putt” range.
 This is exactly what the Flight Deck trainer is for!